-As Acting Director, Hendrick has focused her efforts on employee retention and recruitment, facility upgrades, and increased mental health services for DJJ youth.
+As Executive Director, Hendrick has focused her efforts on employee retention and recruitment, facility upgrades, and increased mental health services for DJJ youth.

-"Reforming DJJ will be a complicated and difficult process that will take time, but I am optimistic and inspired by the change that has occurred in the past five months since I have been there and I'm confident this trend will continue," said Director Hendrick.
+"Reforming DJJ will be a complicated and difficult process that will take time, but I am optimistic and inspired by the change that has occurred in the [short time] I have been there and I'm confident this trend will continue," said Director Hendrick.
 "I am grateful to the governor for giving me the opportunity to permanently lead the agency."

-Before becoming Acting Director in September 2021, Hendrick served as Assistant General Counsel at the S.C.
-Department of Administration.
-Hendrick formerly served as a prosecutor in the Fifth Circuit Solicitor’s Office, specializing in family court matters.
+Before joining DJJ, Hendrick served as Assistant General Counsel at the SC Department of Administration.
+She also served as a prosecutor in the Fifth Circuit Solicitor’s Office, specializing in family court matters.
 As the solicitor’s office’s team leader over its family court division, she supervised a team of support staff, victim advocates, junior attorneys, law clerks, two diversion programs, and two diversion courts.